-In countries, including South Korea, that have not introduced automated systems To date, ground-based cloud cover observation has been performed using the human eye, in accordance with the normalized synoptic observation rule of the World Meteorological Organization (WMO), and recorded in tenths or oktas (Kim et al., 2016; Yun and Whang, 2018).
+In countries, including South Korea, that have not introduced automated systems, ground-based cloud cover observation has been performed using the human eye, in accordance with the normalized synoptic observation rule of the World Meteorological Organization (WMO), and recorded in tenths or oktas (Kim et al., 2016; Yun and Whang, 2018).
 However, human-eye observation of cloud cover lacks consistency and depends on the observer conditions and the observation term (Mantelli Neto et al., 2010; Yang et al., 2016).
-Further, although continuous cloud cover observation during both day and night is important, there is a lack of eurrent data continuity (observations with at least 1-h intervals) is lacking because a person must perform directlonger period observations are performed at night rather than during the day (Kim et al., 2020b).
+Further, although continuous cloud cover observation during both day and night is important, there is a lack of data continuity (observations with at least 1 h intervals) because a person must perform direct observations (Kim and Cha, 2020).
 In addition, construction of a dense cloud observation network from observation environments with low accessibility, such as mountaintops, is difficult.
-Therefore, meteorological satellites and ground-based remote observation equipment that can continuously monitor clouds while overcoming these problems are now being employed (Yabuki et al., 2014; Yang et al., 2015; Kim et al., 2016, 2020b).
+Therefore, meteorological satellites and ground-based remote observation equipment that can continuously monitor clouds while overcoming these problems are now being employed (Yabuki et al., 2014; Yang et al., 2015; Kim et al., 2016; Kim and Cha, 2020).

-Geostationary satellites can observe clouds on the global scale at intervals of several minutes; however, their spatial resolution is as large as several kilometers (Kim et al., 2018b; Lee et al., 2018).
-Polar satellites have spatial resolutions of several hundred meters, i.e., high resolution; however, they can observe the same area only once or twice per day (Kim et al., 2019, 2020a).
+Geostationary satellites can observe clouds on the global scale at intervals of several minutes; however, their spatial resolution is as large as several kilometers (Kim et al., 2018; Lee et al., 2018).
+Polar satellites have spatial resolutions of several hundred meters, i.e., high resolution; however, they can observe the same area only once or twice per day (Kim and Lee, 2019; Kim et al., 2020a).
 For both geostationary and polar satellites, geometric distortion problems occur during cloud cover estimation on the ground, depending on the cloud height (Mantelli Neto et al., 2010).
 As cloud heights and thicknesses vary, the cloud detection uncertainty also varies depending on the position of the sun or satellite (Ghonima et al., 2012).
-In general, cloud cover estimation using satellite data differs from the approach used for human-eye observation data, because the wide grid data around the central grid are averaged or calculated as fractions (Alonso-Montesinos, 2020; Sunila et al., 2021).
+In general, cloud cover estimation using satellite data differs from the approach used for human-eye observation data, because the wide grid data around the central grid are averaged or calculated as fractions (Alonso-Montesinos, 2020; Sunil et al., 2021).

-Radar, LiDAR, ceilometers, and camera-based imagers can be used as ground-based observation instruments (Boers et al., 2010Long et al., 2006; Shields et al., 2013).
-With regard to radar, cloud radar technology such as Ka-band radar is suitable for cloud detection but has the disadvantage of reduced detection accuracy with increased distance from the radar apparatus (Kim et al., 2020c; Yoshida et al., 2021).
-For LiDAR and ceilometers, the uncertainty is very large because the cloud cover is calculated from the signal intensity of a narrow portion of the sky (Costa-Surós et al., 2014; Peng et al., 2015; Kim et al., 2020b).
-In contrast, for a camera-based imager, the sky in the surrounding hemisphere can be observed through a fisheye lens (180° field of view (FOV)) mounted on the camera.
-Further, depending on the performance of the imager and the operation method, clouds can be observed continuously for 24-h, i.e., through the day and night.
-The data can be stored as images and the cloud cover can be calculated from these data (Kim et al., 2020b; Sunila et al., 2021).
+Radar, lidar, ceilometers, and camera-based imagers can be used as ground-based observation instruments (Boers et al., 2010).
+With regard to radar, cloud radar technology such as Ka-band radar is suitable for cloud detection but has the disadvantage of reduced detection accuracy with increased distance from the radar apparatus (Kim et al., 2020b; Yoshida et al., 2021).
+For lidar and ceilometers, the uncertainty is very large because the cloud cover is calculated from the signal intensity of a narrow portion of the sky (Costa-Surós et al., 2014; Peng et al., 2015; Kim and Cha, 2020).
+In contrast, for a camera-based imager, the sky in the surrounding hemisphere can be observed through a fisheye lens (180° field of view - FOV) mounted on the camera.
+Further, depending on the performance of the imager and the operation method, clouds can be observed continuously for 24 h, i.e., through the day and night.
+The data can be stored as images, and the cloud cover can be calculated from these data (Kim and Cha, 2020; Sunil et al., 2021).